mossti/exo_rendering/README.md

 # ACKNOWLEDGEMENTS

-Special thanks to the wonderful folks in the MSR 2018-2019 cohort, Dr. Elwin, Dr. Schultz, Bill Hunt, and Dr. Huang.
+Special thanks to the wonderful folks in the MSR 2018-2019 cohort, Dr. Elwin, Dr. Schultz, Billy Strong, and Dr. Huang.